Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Tuesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this piece we'll examine Jokic's stats and trends, helping you with your prop bets.
+Below we will dive into Jokic's stats and trends, helping you make good predictions on prop bets.

 Nikola Jokic Prop Bets vs. the Lakers